 What you don’t want to do is use regular soap or dish detergents on your produce, as they can leave residues not meant for consumption.
 And do you really want to chance getting a hit of Dawn when you bite into your damson plum?

-Eat Cleaner All Natural Fruit & Vegetable Wash, $5.99 at Thrive Market
+Eat Cleaner All Natural Fruit & Vegetable Wash, $5.99 from Thrive Market

 Your veggies need a bath, but is this better than plain old water?